de-jcup/eclipse-commons/README.md

 # de-jcup-eclipse-commons
-# You will find the sources under https://github.com/de-jcup/eclipse-commons
+*You will find the sources under https://github.com/de-jcup/eclipse-commons*

 A library containing reuseable eclipse solutions.
 This is a simple approach to resolve the problem of too much copy & waste in de-jcup plugins.
 Some bigger and trick parts are bundled here as a simple library which can be used by plugins.

 ## Current version
-0.4.2 Common EclipseResourceHelper
+0.5.0 (under construction)
+- ReplaceTabBySpaceSupport
+- CaretInfosupport

+## Howto use
+See Testcase plugin - there are all features used.

 ## way to build
 - currently build-library.jardesc is used (ugly but it works)